 Or might the damage to the house at Godric’s Hollow have been Pettigrew’s own contribution to the ongoing confusion about just what happened there?
 Perhaps the entrapping and framing of Sirius Black was not the first time that Pettigrew had explored the possibilities inherent in the Muggle gas mains.

 For that matter, if the “secret” he was keeping was the Potters’ location, rather than the Potters themselves, would destroying the house have broken the secret without anyone ever knowing who the Secret’s keeper had been?

 Because we’ve now seen in canon that just sharing the secret does not break it.
 And if it was the Potters themselves that were hidden, the secret ought to have still held, since Harry was still alive.
 And if killing Lily and James would have broken the secret, then there would be no need to damage the house to conceal the identity of the Keeper.

 So.
 Do the bindings between Harry and Voldemort actually go three ways to include Peter Pettigrew, who arguably may carry some power from Voldemort, owes a wizard’s debt to Harry, and whose very flesh was used to facilitate Voldemort’s return?

 None of which Rowling ultimately chose to answer.

 • • • •

-For the rest of it; I very much doubted that Pettigrew turned his coat on his own initiative.
+Additional Theories; I very much doubted that Pettigrew turned his coat on his own initiative.
 For one thing, Pettigrew is too lazy.
 For another, we don’t really hear that he had a lot of other friends, do we?
 I really do think that outside pressure was probably brought to bear.
 Originally.

 If this is the case, Peter’s big mistake was to look the other way when he first started drifting into a position where he was being pressured to go in a direction he had not ever considered taking, and letting whatever control he had over the situation be taken out of his own hands.